browsercat/playwright-automation-starter/README.md

 ### 3. Run Your Script in the Cloud

+In the previous step, you ran the script locally, using local headless browsers.
+But managing those browsers in the cloud is a huge pain.

-The starter is pre-configured to run your code on BrowserCat's infrastructure, then send the response back to your computer.
+Thankfully, the starter repo is pre-configured to run your code on BrowserCat's browser cloud, then send the response back to your computer.

 To enable this behavior, sign up for a [forever-free plan](https://app.browsercat.com/sign-up), then [create an API key](https://app.browsercat.com/keys).